mseminatore/TeslaJS/README.md

 # Warranty Disclaimer

 You may use this library with the understanding that doing so is **AT YOUR OWN RISK**.
 No warranty, express or implied, is made with regards to the fitness or safety of this code for any purpose.
-If you use this library to change settings on your car you understand that it is possible to make changes that could inadvertently lower the security of, or potentially damage, your vehicle through actions including but not limited to:
+If you use this library to query or change settings of your vehicle you understand that it is possible to make changes that could inadvertently lower the security of your vehicle, or cause damage, through actions including but not limited to:

 * Unlocking the vehicle
 * Remotely starting the vehicle